 Oh, get down turn around go to town boot scootin’ boogie

-What was challenging is finding the exact date on which Tom Mattox & Skippy Blair created the dance.
-I’m just assuming t was the early ’90s soon after the song was first recorded (1991) or released and shot to the top of the charts (1992).
-So, about the time the internet came into existence and Bill Clinton won the presidency, and my first son Isaac was born, we also got Boot Scootin’ Boogie!
+What was challenging is finding the exact year in which Tom Mattox & Skippy Blair created the dance.
+I’m just assuming it was the early ’90s soon after the song was first recorded (1991) or released and shot to the top of the charts (1992).
+So, about when the internet came into existence, and the great Home Alone movies came out, we also got Boot Scootin’ Boogie!

 I have learned the dance and really love it!
 Especially the hitches!
 Just wish we danced it more!
 Below is one of those rare sightings of the dance happening at Cowboy Palace in Chatsworth, California!